Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Primary microplastics:

-These are specially made to be in micro and nano sizes.
-It is easy to see them in almost all the daily products, such as toothpaste and facial scrubs used to scrub our bodies.
-Furthermore, synthetic clothing fibers are the primary microplastics since these fibers are released from washed garments made of polyester, nylon, or acrylic.
+These are specially made in micro- and nano-sizes.
+It is easy to see them in almost all the daily products, such as toothpaste and facial scrubs, used to scrub our bodies.
+Furthermore, synthetic clothing fibers are the primary source of microplastics, as they are released from garments washed in polyester, nylon, or acrylic.

 • Secondary microplastics:

-These are produced by gradually breaking down larger plastic products, including plastic bags, water bottles, and packaging material.
-Due to their relatively large size, these larger items deteriorate from sunlight, heat, and physical wear and tear and disintegrate into smaller parts.
+These are produced by gradually breaking down larger plastic products, such as plastic bagswater bottles, and packaging materials.
+Due to their relatively large size, these larger items deteriorate from sunlight, heat, and physical wear and tear, and disintegrate into smaller parts.

 Common Sources of Microplastics